Unpacking Student Engagement within Higher Education

 See our free infographic for additional student engagement statistics.

-In this blog post, we’ll explore the three primary dimensions of student engagement, uncover the top factors that influence engagement, suggest best practices for measuring and assessing engagement, provide ideas for improving student engagement, and explore future trends for boosting engagement.
+We'll explore the three primary dimensions of student engagement, uncover the top factors that influence engagement, suggest best practices for measuring and assessing engagement, provide ideas for improving student engagement and explore future trends for boosting engagement

-A student’s level of engagement can best be understood across three unconnected dimensions: cognitive, emotional, and behavioral.
+A student's level of engagement can best be understood across three dimensions: cognitive, emotional and behavioral.
+These dimensions form the foundation of student engagement in higher education, influencing academic success, institutional loyalty and workforce readiness.

 Cognitive

-This dimension involves the active participation of students in the learning process, challenging their preconceived notions, cultivating program-solving skills, and promoting critical thinking.
+This dimension involves students' active participation in the learning process, challenging their preconceived notions, cultivating program-solving skills and promoting critical thinking.

-In a world that demands adaptability and innovation, fostering cognitive engagement is crucial for preparing students for the challenges they will face outside of the classroom and beyond graduation.
+Fostering cognitive engagement prepares students for the challenges they'll face outside of the classroom and beyond graduation.

 1. Remembering: recalling facts and basic concepts from recent or long-term memory